tomhodgins/reprocss/README.md

 ### XPath Selector Mixin

-This mixin allows you to use XPath as a selector for CSS rules.
+This mixin lets you use XPath as a selector for CSS rules.

 #### syntax